 Pure neutral colors consist of black, white, beige, and all types of greys, while near neutral consists of browns, tans, and darker colors.
 Decreasing saturation creates earth tone colors.

 Photoluminescence results in fluorescence.
 Phosphorescent colors emit light when excited by visible or ultraviolet light.
 We get this effect by applying very bright and highly saturated colors to our designs.

 The 2 primary shades are black and white.
 These colors are generally absence of light and dark.

 Color theory is a massive part of any product design.
 Creating a good color scheme is about matching and balancing hue, tint, tone, shade, temperature, saturation, and brightness.
-To successfully do this in your design apps, you must know which levers to pull.
+You must know which levers to pull to do this in your design apps.

 For any questions and inquiries, visit us at thinkitive